Vikasdubey0551/Conditions-Monitoring-ML/README.md

 There is a clear class imbalance in the data.
 Faulty data is 4 times lower than baseline data.

 ![confusion matrix](images/title6.png)

+**Perfect score in the confusion matrix and both classes are predicted perfectly after dimensionality reduction  and Machine Learning (top).**
+**Not so perfect score in the confusion matrix and faulty class has been as predicted as baseline in 2,2 occasions in both test and validation data respectively after Machine Learning on Raw data. (bottom)**